Commonly Reported HVAC Problems:

 Another common loud sound is when the outdoor unit starts up or shuts off.
 Specifically, the newer "Scroll" type compressors tend to make a "back-peddling" type of noise on shutdown.
 And on start-up, they sometimes sound like an "out-of-balanced washing machine".

-Sometimes customers complain of a buzzing noise coming from the outdoor unit, even when it's not running.
-This is usually the reversing valve solenoid coil.
-It's low voltage (24 volts) so it isn't really wasting energy and sometimes they can be heard.
+Sometimes customers complain of a "buzzing" noise coming from the outdoor unit, even when it's not running.
+This is usually caused by the reversing valve solenoid coil.
+It's usually a low voltage device (24 volts) and some are just louder than others - and in most cases, this is normal.

-Then there is always the vibration noise, which sounds simple but can be the most difficult to eliminate.
+Then there are always the "vibration" type of noises, which may sound simple, but can be the most difficult to eliminate.
 Sometimes it is just a matter of installing rubber isolation pads under the unit.
 Sometimes the refrigerant piping is strapped too tightly to the joists or studs in the home.
-Sometimes it is in the unit itself and cannot be eliminated.
+Sometimes it is in the unit itself and just cannot be eliminated.

 Below is a list of possible causes.
 Items in red usually require a service call.
 Items in blue however can be addressed, some even fixed by the homeowner.

 Red = Professional fix | Blue = Homeowner fix

 - Bad motor

 - Out of balanced or broken fan blades

 - Low refrigerant charge - can cause

 - Bad reversing valve - passes refrigerant internally, makes